New to this whole Work at Home gig? No worries. Let’s talk about how to work from home successfully. You CAN do this!

 Maybe you can be productive from the couch, but what I found was that it makes me feel like I’m off my game.
 I’m much more susceptible to distraction when working from my couch or in bed.

-The couches in our house are located in main living areas.
-Sitting on them gives me a 360 degree view of all of the unfinished tasks that are calling my name (e.g., that end table that needs dusted, those dishes that need washed, that basket full of clean laundry that needs folded).
+The couches in our house are located in the main living areas.
+Sitting on them gives me a 360-degree view of all of the unfinished tasks that are calling my name (e.g., that end table that needs to be dusted, those dishes that need to be washed, that basket full of clean laundry that needs to be folded).

 Fast forward a few years and you will now find me working exclusively in my home office.

 One of the perks of our new home is that I actually have a beautiful space that comes complete with a door that I can close to block out household distractions.
 I’ve conditioned myself so that when I enter this space, I know that it’s “nose to the grindstone time”.Being in my home office helps me to focus.